odangomoe/nyaascrape/README.md

 Options:
-  -b, --batches {number}         Number of batches to download -c, --count {number}           Number of torrents to download per batch --database {filename}          Select output file --get-latest-id                Find the most recent Torrent ID on site --help                         Display this message --no-torrents                  Download entries only, no torrent files
+  -b, --batches {number}         Number of batches to download -c, --count {number}           Number of torrents to download per batch --database {filename}          Select output file used in sqlite --mysql {dsn}                  Selects mysql as storage instead of sqlite --username {username}          Username used for mysql connection --password {password}          Password used for mysql connection --get-latest-id                Find the most recent Torrent ID on site --help                         Display this message --no-torrents                  Download entries only, no torrent files